Andrea Stuart: Awards and recognition

 In 2004, Stuart won the Enid McLeod Literary Prize from the Franco-British Society for The Rose of Martinique: A Biography of Napoleon's Josephine.

 Sugar in the Blood was shortlisted for the 2013 OCM Bocas Prize in the non-fiction category and for the Spear's Book Award, and was The Boston Globe′s non-fiction book of 2013.

 In June 2014, Stuart was named by Ebony magazine as one of "six Caribbean writers you should take some time to discover" (alongside Mervyn Morris, Beverley East, Ann-Margaret Lim, Roland Watson-Grant, and Tiphanie Yanique, who were attending the Calabash Literary Festival in Jamaica).
+She was elected a Fellow of the Royal Society of Literature in 2014.

 Teaching and lecturing

-Stuart has taught at Kingston University, as a Writer in Residence since 2011, and on the Biography course at Arvon.
+Stuart has taught at Kingston University, as a Writer-in-Residence since 2011, and on the Biography course at the Arvon Foundation.
 She was also a writing tutor with the Faber Academy, directing the "Writing Family History" course, and has been associate lecturer in cultural studies at the University of the Arts London, visiting lecturer in creative writing at City University London, and in cultural studies at Central Saint Martins.